-SECTION 9 - NON-RESPONSE
+SECTION 9 - NON RESPONSE

-This section presents information on the characteristics of non-responding households on the LFS using linked data from the 1991 Census and based on the wave 1 "experimental quarterly" LFS conducted during March to May 1991.
-Although its focus is the LFS before spring 1992, it presents a definitive analysis of the characteristics of LFS non-respondents.
+This section presents information on the characteristics of non-responding households on the LFS using linked data from the 2001 Census.
+An earlier Census linked study was conducted after the 1991 Census, results of which appeared in the February 2003 of this User Guide.